savushkin-r-d/ptusa_main/readme.md

 or, if you are clonned without initializing and updating submodules, try next:
 `git submodules update --init --recursive`

+If errors still appear after recursive cloning, you should clear the cache Cmake:
+    Project -> Clear cache and perform reconfiguration

 ### win ###

 Requirements: